-Top 10 Facts About F1 Legend Ayrton Senna - NDTV CarAndBike
+Remembering Ayrton Senna On His 25th Death Anniversary: 10 Facts - NDTV CarAndBike

 9. Senna's first kart was made from a lawnmower

 Ayrton Senna was born into a wealthy family and developed an interest in motorsports at the age of 4.
 At the time, he was growing up at his grandfather Joao Senna's house which was just 100 metres from the airport.
 By the age of 7 years, he had already learnt to drive a jeep at the family's farm.
-Incidentally, his father built his first kart with the engine from a lawnmower, while he professionally entering karting at the age of 13 years.
-What's uncertain though is if the lawnmower's engine was a Honda.
+Incidentally, his father built his first kart with the engine from a lawnmower.
+What's uncertain though is if the lawnmower engine was indeed a Honda!

 10. Every Williams F1 car still carries a Senna tribute